gvwilson/thirdbit/src/fiction/in-heck/index.md

 And what must her mama be thinking?
 *I should have left a note,* Maddy thought.

-It took her a few minutes to notice the slight ache in her legs.
-The tunnel was climbing upward, gently but surely.
+After a while the floor beneath her began to slope upward, gently but surely.
-Was the cleaning bot taking her back to the observatory?
+Did it lead back to the observatory?
 That would take hours, maybe days, and Sindy would be long gone before they got there.

-She was just about to stop and ask when the cleaning bot zipped ahead of her and was lost the darkness.
+She was just about to stop and ask when the cleaning bot zipped ahead of her and disappeared in the darkness.
-"Hey!"
+"Wait up!" she hissed,
-She hurried after it.
+hurrying after it.

 Without warning the ceiling came to life.
 She shielded her eyes against the blinding white light, which turned out to be merely bright rather than blinding once her eyes adjusted again.
-The only thing in the room besides the cleaning bot was a set of metal rungs set into the concrete.
+The only thing in the room besides the bot was a set of metal rungs set into the wall.
-The bot whirred and bumped against the wall below the lowest rung.
+The bot whirred and bumped the concrete below the lowest rung.
+"up up up"

 "Yeah,
 I can see how that would be hard for you,"
-Maddy said.
+Maddy muttered.
 She crouched down and held out her hands.

 After a moment's hesitation the bot rolled forward and let her pick it up.
+"tickles"

 It was heavier than she had expected, and too big for the pockets in her dress, so in the end she held it against her chest and climbed the ladder one-handed.
 Each time she reached for the next rung she had to squelch a moment of panic.
-No one would ever find her if she fell…
+Would anyone ever find her if she fell?
+Anyone except Patient or one of its minions?

-The hatch at the top of the ladder slid aside automatically as she approached it.
+The hatch at the top of the ladder scraped aside automatically as she reached it.
-The smell and the trees told her that she was still in the swamp, but the Makers' road was just a hop and a skip away.
+The smell and the trees told her that she was still in the swamp, but when she poked her head up cautiously, the Makers' road was just three hops away.
 A black glass recharging pillar stood beside it.

 She set the cleaning bot on the ground.
 "Thank you."
-It whirred in response,
-then beeped twice.

-Maddy smiled at it.
-"I wish I could understand what you're—wait, what's that?"
+"happy to—" it started,
+then flashed "!!!" and zipped away to hide under a bush.
 Something was coming on the road.

-The bot beeped again and hurried into the undergrowth.
-Maddy followed it,
+Maddy followed the bot,
-crouching down behind a thorny bramble of raspberries just as Bee Six Vee and the wagon came into sight.
+crouching behind a thorny bramble of raspberries just as Bee Six Vee and the wagon came into sight.

 "Whoa up,"
 she heard Thoughtful say.
-The Operators' bot slowed and stopped next to the recharging pillar.
+The wagon slowed and stopped next to the recharging pillar.
 The rabbit dismounted,
 then reached up to help Sindy climb down as well.